What The 1918 Flu Can Teach Us About Handling Today's Pandemic

 1918 is so vastly different.

-We're using it as a benchmark because...it's what the worst-case scenario [is] and we have a lot of data on it.
-But the country is [now] different.
+We're using it as a benchmark because ... it's what the worst-case scenario [is] and we have a lot of data on it.
+But the country is different [now].
 Our transportation is vastly different.
-We have connectivity in a way that people couldn't even dream about in the form not only of telephones and smartphones, but the internet.
+We have connectivity in a way that people couldn't even dream about in the form not only of telephones and smartphones, but the Internet.
 We have social media so people could tell their stories in ways that they could never communicate back in 1918.
 But we also have a leadership situation that has never been seen before.

-So, yeah, historians are going to be busy on this one for a long time to come!
+So, yeah, historians are going to be busy on this one for a long time to come.

 Follow Emily on Twitter.
 Email the show at shortwave@npr.org.